netease-im/camellia/docs/redis-proxy/redis-proxy.md

 * support stream commands of redis5.0
 * support custom shading
 * support read write separation
 * support double(multi) write
+* support double(multi) read
 * support config refresh online(need camellia-dashboard)
 * support multi-config(need camellia-dashboard), then proxy will route business-A to redis1, business-B to redis2
 * support custom CommandInterceptor, then you can intercept illegal command, such as too long key/value、lack of standardization of key
-* support monitor, such as commands request count、commands spend time
+* support monitor, such as commands request count、commands spend time, support setting MonitorCallback
+* support monitor slow command, support setting SlowCommandMonitorCallback
+* support monitor hot key, support setting HotKeyMonitorCallback
+* support hot key local cache(only support GET command), support setting HotKeyCacheStatsCallback
+* support monitor big key, support setting BigKeyMonitorCallback
 * provide a spring-boot-starter，you can quick start a proxy cluster
 * provide a default register/discovery component depends on zookeeper, if client's language is java, then you can adjust slightly by use RedisProxyJedisPool instead of JedisPool